 Spouse of a French citizen

-This is a visa issued to spouses of French citizens living in third world countries, who wish to visit their spouses for a shorter period than three months.
+This is a visa issued to spouses of French citizens living in third countries, who wish to visit their spouses for a shorter period than three months.
 Among the main requirements that the foreign national has to submit in this case is the French marriage certificate called “Copie Intégrale de l’Acte de Mariage”, as well as information on the French citizen.

 Once again, keep in mind that this visa does not entitle you to apply for residency upon your arrival in France, since you will need to apply for a long stay visa, in case you wish to obtain French residency.